 This is commissioning.

 Completed before handing the process over for the verification phase of validation, commissioning usually take months.
 With thousands of I/O points to check, millions of dollars of equipment to install and test and complex sequences to establish within specification performance, it can feel like years..

 Equipment can be delivered behind schedule.
 Parts or functionality can be missing.
 Wiring can be misrouted.
 Code can need changes.
 Tweaks and adjustments are standard.

 Some analyze.
 Some plan.
 Some design.
 Some engineer.
 Some implement.
 Some support.
-We do them.
-We’ve always believed that living through the lifecycle with what you engineer and install makes you a better provider.
+We do them all.
+We’ve always believed that living through the life cycle with what you engineer and install makes you a better provider.
 Such beginning-to-end-to-renewal insight (we’ve worked with many of our clients long enough to assist them with upgrading or replacing our previous work) is valuable during commissioning.

 - Factory acceptance test

 - Loop checks